mitchpaulus/stsd/README.md

 - Concurrent traffic is extremely low
 - Can do some simple operations using common text processing utilities
 - Compression has to just be "good" enough
-- Data is ordered on disk
 - Data is normally appended

+# Operations

+## Insert Data

+Given:
+    - String trend name
+    - Array of timestamp, value pairs

+Pseudocode:
+    - Pull trend definition pages
+    - Lookup trend Id
+    - If Id found:

+## Get Data by Day Range

+Given:
+    - String trend name
+    - Start date
+    - End date

+## Get Available Trends

+Given:
+    - None

 ## Database Format

+Database is broken up into pages of 4 kB.
+First page is configuration.
+Next pages are day type pages.
+Next pages are trend definition pages.
+Next pages are Index pages.
+Next pages are data pages.

 I want to format of the data on disk to be as simple as possible.

+### Configuration Page

-1. 1 byte version number
+1. 2 byte: version number
+2. 2 byte: page size in bytes
+3. 2 byte: Initial year (default 2000)
-2. 4 byte: number of day entries
+4. 4 byte: number of day entries pages
+5. 4 byte: number of trends pages
+6. 4 byte: number of Index pages

+### Day Type Page

-3. For each day entry:
+1. For each day entry:
-    - 180 bytes: day format
+    - 180 bytes: day format.
+Bit string of 1440 bits, 1 for each minute of the day.

+### Trend Definition Page

+1. For each trend:
+    - 4 byte: trend Id (Once set, should never change)
+    - 256 bytes: trend name, UTF-8 encoded, padded with null bytes

+### Index Page

+Each index record is:

+1. 4 byte: trend Id
+2. 4 byte: page index
+3. 2 byte: start day Id
-4. 4 byte: number of trends
+4. 2 byte: end day Id (inclusive)

 ### Day format

 Can either be a dictionary/run length encoding, or Huffman coding.

+Begins with:
+    - 2 byte day Id
+    - 2 byte time Id (0 indexed)

+Then followed with either a dictionary/run length encoding, or Huffman coding.

 #### Dictionary/Run Length Encoding